 “It makes all the difference in the world,” she said.
 “It’s so very appreciated.”

-If you have any questions, email TBM Disaster Relief Director David Wells at David.Wells[at]tbmtx.org or call TBM at 214-275-1100.
+For more information, email TBM Disaster Relief Director David Wells at david.wells[at]tbmtx.org or call TBM at 214-275-1100.